ltraveler/idena-runner/README.md

 7. Creating Idena Daemon and running it;
 8. Installing and running firewall based on SSH and IPFS port numbers.

+### About Idena Daemon?
+The script is creating a service daemon called idena.
+Which starts on the boot.

+#### You can use these command to control it:
+* `service idena status`- to check the status
+* `service idena restart` - to restart the service
+* `service idena stop` - to stop the service
+* `service idena start` - to start the service

 #### Idena Donations

 * `0xf041640788910fc89a211cd5bcbf518f4f14d831` - **All donations are welcomed and appreciated**;